pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 #### Store And Delete Internal Sessions

 TiDB gets an internal session from a session pool implemented in `(s *session) getInternalSession`, when the transaction finished,it puts the session to the pool.
-This design stores the internal session to session manger and deletes the internal session from session manager in the function	`(s *session) getInternalSession`.
+This design stores the internal session to session manger in the function `(s *session) getInternalSession` and deletes the internal session from session manager in the callback returned by `getInternalSession`.
 It calls the function `infosync.DeleteInternalSession()` to delete the internal session from session manager and calls the function `infosync.StoreInternalSession` to add the internal session to session manger.

 ```go
 func (s *session) getInternalSession(execOption sqlexec.ExecOption) (*session, func(), error) {